MordantArc/ProjectLynx/README.md

 ### What is Project SnowLynx?
 Project SnowLynx(PSL) is currently a Raspberry Pi Pico based Flight Control system aimed to provide modes for 3-axis stabilization, data logging, flight control surface blending, and more.

 ### Why Project SnowLynx?
-Why not commercially available 3-axis gyros?
+Why are you not commercially available 3-axis gyros?
 Well, for one, why not?

 I got bored in my Latin Class, and started browsing options for R/C Aircraft systems.
 I found many were available, only at steep prices(or for more affordable options, like the Omnibus F4, no stock).